psychoinformatics-de/studyforrest-www/content/Studies/contest_fuseisc.rst

 forums.

-The data set for the analysis was defined from the original preprocessed linear anatomical alignment set of Study Forrest data.
+The data set for the analysis was defined from the original preprocessed linear anatomical alignment set of *studyforrest* data.
 The exact time points used to create the five clips are listed in the following table 1:

-.. csv-table:: Table 1, Timepoints of used clips in original Study Forrest data.
+.. csv-table:: Table 1, Timepoints of used clips in original *studyforrest* data.
    :header-rows: 1
    :class: table table-condensed table-hover
    :widths: 6, 6, 14, 14, 10, 50